Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 " Plantation Parkway ", I applaud the effort to rename such streets.
 Fairfax has a lot to be proud of and many people who have lived here deserve to be honored, not enemy combatants who merely decamped or traipsed through the thickets that used to comprise our city.

-MonAndesdrive almost 2 years ago
+MonAndesdrive over 2 years ago

 I understand the concerns, but I'm not certain renaming ALL of these streets is necessary, abd might cause confusion.

-jsinger78@gmail.com almost 2 years ago
+jsinger78@gmail.com over 2 years ago

 Has anyone looked at how Fairfax received its name?
 At some point there has to be a place of reasonableness as you could follow tangents for awhile.